kubeflow/pipelines/backend/src/apiserver/visualization/README.md

 # Python based visualizations guideline

-This document describes the development guideline to contribute new predefined visualizations to the Kubeflow Pipeline project.
+This document describes the architecture of python based visualizations, development guideline to contribute new predefined visualizations to the Kubeflow Pipeline project, and current limitations.
 For information about using Python based visualizations please visit the [documentation page](https://www.kubeflow.org/docs/pipelines/sdk/python-based-visualizations).
 Please check the [developer guidelines](https://github.com/kubeflow/pipelines/blob/master/developer_guide.md) for additional development guidelines.

+## Architecture

+Python based visualizations rely on three parts.
+The frontend, the API server, and the Python visualization service.
+The architecture of all three is as follows.
+The frontend is responsible for creating the visualization request and displaying the results of the created requests.
+The API server is responsible for transposing the request provided by the frontend to a request that is understandable by the python visualization service, returning the result of the transposed request to the frontend, and gracefully handling incorrectly formatted requests from the frontend and any errors encountered with the Python visualization service.
+Finally, the Python visualization service is responsible for generating a visualization from a provided request.

 ## How to create predefined visualizations